Notices - updated August 2020

-You’re invited to join and pay the £13.00 U3A subscription till July 2020.
-From February 2020 you pay only £8.25 for the shorter year till July 2020.
+You’re invited to join and pay only £8.25 for the shorter year till July 2020.
 The WELCOME page above has an online form to join.
 Or you can post a cheque to Chris, the membership secretary - though do please make clear who any money you send is from!
 You are also welcome to bring your sub to a speaker meeting and join there.

 FINANCE AND INVESTING FORUM

 Our U3A Finance & Investing forum is on hold but open for enquiries and occasional meetings.
 Anyone with a real interest in the mechanisms of stock & shares investing is invited to contact firstname.lastname@example.org.

 LOCAL VOLUNTEERING - DO-IT

 Be a trustee; cook; visitor, cinema helper; charity shop helper … if you’ve time spare you may find local volunteering opportunities, for all ages at DO-IT - www.do-it.org.
 There are even opportunities to help from home.
-We searched locally to find well over a hundred items.
+We searched locally to find over a hundred items.

 LOCAL VOLUNTEERING - TIMEBANK